Switching to Distributel

 How do I use my Yak Calling Card?

 - Dial the Toll-Free Number (1-866-737-7055)

-- Enter your authorization code (found on the back of the card)
+- Enter your Access Code (found on the card)

 - Dial the destination number